 • Fraser, S., & Gestwicki, C. (2002).
 Authentic Childhood: Exploring Reggio Emilia in the Classroom.
 Early Childhood Education Journal, 29(4), 219-224.
 Research examining the practical implementation of Reggio principles in diverse educational settings.

 • Hewett, V. M. (2001).
-Examining the Reggio Emilia Approach to Early Childhood Education.
+Examining the Reggio Emilia model for preschool teaching Education.
 Early Childhood Education Journal, 29(2), 95-100.
 A critical analysis of the approach's theoretical foundations and empirical evidence.

 • Gandini, L. (2012).
 Foundations of the Reggio Emilia Approach.
 In J. Hendrick (Ed.), Next Steps Toward Teaching the Reggio Way (2nd ed., pp. 13-26).
 Pearson.
 An exploration of the cultural and historical context that shaped the development of this educational philosophy.